wizardamigos/app/curriculum/lesson000/description.en.md

   "duration": "2:10"
 }
 ---
-**This program is totally suitable for absolute beginners :-)**
+**This program is suitable for absolute beginners :-)**

-Programming is the literacy of the future.
-It's going to be like reading & writing.
-To not be left behind and to have great opportunities in your future, it is important to add this skill to your existing skillset.
+Programming is the **literacy of the future**.
+To not be left behind and to have great opportunities in your future, it is important to add this skill to your existing skillset.It's going to be like reading & writing.

-With Wizard Amigos app you will learn JavaScript - english of programming languages.
+With Wizard Amigos app you will learn **JavaScript - english of programming languages**.
-With it, you can build web pages, mobile apps, desktop apps, control drones, do virtual reality, data analysis and much more.
+With it, you can **build web pages, mobile apps, desktop apps, control drones, do virtual reality, data analysis and much more**.
 It is universal and it is growing in popularity.

-### First Lesson
+### Introduction lesson (0)
-You will get to know the requirements needed to efficiently learn with Wizard Amigos.
-Once you sign up, please introduce yourself.
-When you need help, ask, we are happy to help you.
+You will get to know the requirements and how to sign up.
+Use the chat when you need help, we are happy to help you.

-### With this app you will
+### In the next lessons you will:
 #### 1. Learn the alphabet of JavaScript (syntax, grammar,...)
 Because this is pure theory needs lots of repetition to be memorized, we continue with learning and practicing JavaScript using CodeCombat game.
 Watch a video, play a level and come back to the app to hear explanation and tricks.